 It affects the cells only below the heavy bomb while the bomb completely removes the cells above it.

 |B||Bomb||A red bomb (it's not a cameo appearance of Sega's games) appears in your playfield and descends to the bottom.
 You can control it with the lever.
 It has a hitbox with the height of 2 and width of 2.

 The rotate button does nothing.
 When the bomb is touching the surface and locked, the red cells shown in Fig. 3 are completely removed.

 The bomb has a width of 2 but the explosion affects the adjacent columns of both sides.
 Cells in these 4 columns above the bomb are removed, and it digs down up to 3 rows.

 |Level||Required time per cell|

-[*2] Mr. Takahiro Yagi(八木 貴弘 Yagi Takahiro), also known as world_champon or Mizushimaya T. J. (水島屋T.J.), the first Sega Tetris champion, reflected the story of location tests of Bloxeed where he maxed out the lines and score of Bloxeed's prototype version. (also see Tetris Wiki - Maxout)
+[*2] During the location tests of Bloxeed, somebody hit maxout of the lines and score of Bloxeed's prototype version. (also see Tetris Wiki - Maxout#Tetris(Sega))